Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 #### Auto-Switch Target Flow Selection

 When the **Auto-switch Target Flow Selection** setting is enabled, the Flow selection in the Interaction Panel automatically switches to the Flow opened in the Flow editor.
-By default, the setting is disabled.
+The setting is disabled by default.

 Example: